 You don’t have to be a tech coach, or innovation specialist, or administrator, or even a teacher to be the one with innovative ideas.

 Everyone has a voice.
 Everyone has a chance to make ideas work.
-Everyone, including students have a chance to move the learning forward.
+Everyone, including students, have a chance to move the learning forward.

-What We Praise Is What We Get
+What We Celebrate Is What We Get

 Have you heard of Albert Bandura’s social-cognitive learning theory?